horizon-research/CamJ/tutorial/README.md

 }
 ```

-The gray-scale image is used as a container for raw photon counts.
-So it's your responsibility to make sure the pixel values are proportional to photon counts.
+The gray-scale image is used as a container for raw electron counts.
+So it's your responsibility to make sure the pixel values are proportional to electron counts.
 Gray-scale downloaded from the Internet most likely won't be that.
 If you have a RGB image, there is a script under `utility` folder that reverses the ISP pipeline and generates a raw pixel map.

 ### Noise Simulation Outputs